 Why study this course?

-- When you complete your first module, you’ll receive a free 12-month professional membership with The Australian Institute of Management (AIM).
-AIM is a key industry organisation for Managers across Australia, with a professional membership being valued at $300.
-Your membership will give you access to relevant publications, networking opportunities and events, as well as access to the exceptional AIM Mentoring Program.
+- When you complete your first module, you’ll receive a free 12-month professional membership with the Institute of Managers and Leaders (previously known as the Australian Institute of Management).
+IML is a key industry organisation for Managers across Australia, with a professional membership being valued at $300.
+Your membership will give you access to relevant publications, networking opportunities and events, as well as access to the exceptional IML Mentoring Program.

 - The BSB80515 Graduate Certificate in Management (Learning) is developed with practical career outcomes in mind, much of the course content is built around real-life case studies, allowing you to use critical thinking to analyse common industry situations.